What is Zazzle Create?

 Elements are simple creative assets (e.g. shapes, text, lines, icons, simple vector art, background patterns, etc.) that can be used in the digital realm as well as on physical products without restrictions.

-How do Designers get attribution for Digital Content (aka Digital Designs, Images and Elements)?
+How do Creators get attribution for Digital Content (aka Digital Designs, Images and Elements)?

 When a User selects any of your Digital Content, your attribution will appear in the design tool.
 Users can click to learn more about you, as well as see your store and products.
 They can even message you directly to ask questions and inquire about additional customizations before purchasing.